Bl4ck5w4n/bt5up/README.md

 bt5up
 =====

-Srcipt to keep Backtrack updated and with new tools
+Script to keep Backtrack 5 updated and with new tools